wp-plugins/bestbooks/readme.txt

 1. Download the plugin
 2. Extract the single file
-3. Extract the plugin to the `/wp-content/plugins/` directory as new directory will be created identified as 'mavis-https-to-http-redirect'
+3. Extract the plugin to the `/wp-content/plugins/` directory as new directory will be created identified as 'bestbooks'
 4. Activate the plugin through the 'Plugins' menu in WordPress, identified by 'Bestbooks'